Linda, Listen to ME!

 Image by Freepik

 What do we hate most about the homeless?
 In a word – they’re “inconvenient.”
-They show up in our lives in the most awkward places.
+They show up in our lives in the most awkward places and inconvenient times.
 Unless we’re on our guard they can shake our complacency to its core.
 Why can’t they just stay out of sight, go live in a shelter, get a job, or, at the very least, stand with their signs somewhere else?
 Who believes they’re really needy anyway?
 They probably have a nice car parked around the corner that we paid for!
 Or, if we do give them our measly change, they’ll probably use it for drugs or alcohol.

 By the way, I’ve never bought drugs, but I’m pretty sure they cost more than a few coins from the bottom of your purse.
 Now, as for alcohol, if Boones Farm Strawberry Hill wine is still on the market, that’s probably pretty affordable.
 At least, it was for me so many years ago.
 But that’s a story for another day.